-It evaluates the scope of Econometric theory that is about the development of methods and tools for repeated measurement on a set of variables like weekly earnings, age,
+Ragnar Frisch of Norway crafted the term.
+It evaluates the scope of Econometric theory, which is about the development of methods and tools for repeated measurement of a set of variables like weekly earnings, age,

 educational attainment and other descriptive characteristics that helps to create data, sample, and datasets that can be cross-sectional, clustered, panel, time series or spatial.

-Time series are indexed by time and its examples are macroeconomic aggregates, interest rates, and prices.
+Time series are indexed by time; examples are macroeconomic aggregates, interest rates, and prices.

 Clustered are mutually independent but dependent within the cluster.